Buy Now

 FAQ on "The Opposite of Concatenate in Excel"

 Reverse concatenation is splitting combined data in a single cell into separate parts.
-This is commonly done using tools like Text to Columns, Flash Fill, or the TEXTSPLIT function.
+There is no single opposite function.
+It is done with TEXTSPLIT, Text to Columns, Flash Fill, or LEFT, RIGHT and MID combined with FIND.

 Related Articles